Why Does Copper Turn Green? A Look at Science

 As the exposure continues, especially in an environment where there’s also carbon dioxide and sulfur compounds, the copper further reacts to form copper(II) sulfate and copper carbonate.
 These substances mix to create what is known as the green patina, a stable layer that protects the underlying metal from further corrosion.
 This verdant shield is composed of various copper compounds, including malachite (Cu2CO3(OH)2) and brochantite (Cu4SO4(OH)6).

-The Iconic Example: The Statue of Libertystatue of liberty
+The Iconic Example: The Statue of Liberty

 No discussion of copper’s transformation would be complete without mentioning the Statue of Liberty, perhaps the most famous example of copper’s green patina.
 Originally a shiny copper color, Lady Liberty has undergone the same chemical reactions described above, resulting in her current verdant hue.
 This transformation was gradual, taking about 20 to 30 years after the statue’s erection in 1886 to achieve its current color.
 The green patina not only gives the statue its distinctive appearance but also serves as a protective layer, preserving the sculpture for generations to admire.